7imbitz/Tripwire/README.md

 ## 📝 Usability & Reporting
 - [X] Log Management
     - [X] Add a "Clear Logs" option in the Configuration panel for easier session cleanup.
+- [X] Dynamic Rule
+    - [X] Dynamically set unwanted paths and extensions
+    - [X] Dynamically set SQL Error signatures
+- [X] Evidence View
+    - [X] Replace the plain text viewer with a Burp-style message editor for better readability and context.
 - [ ] Scope Restriction
     - [ ] Only in-scope requests should ideally be analyzed, but this feature is not yet implemented.
-- [X] Evidence View
-    - [X] Replace the plain text viewer with a Burp-style message editor for better readability and context.
 - [ ] Persistence with Burp Project File
     - [ ] To include the logging in the extension inside the burp file.
 - [ ] Severity Scoring: